WMNG

 WMNG (104.9 FM) is a radio station licensed to serve Christiansted, U.S. Virgin Islands.
 The station is owned by Clara Communications Corporation and operated by JKC Communications.
 It airs a classic hits music format.

 The Federal Communications Commission assigned this station the call letters WAQW on February 7, 1997.
 This designation was short-lived as the station switched to the current WMNG call letters on September 26, 1997.

 Construction permit

-WMNG is currently a class A station broadcasting with 6,000 watts of effective radiated power in a non-directional pattern from an antenna 213 meters above the average terrain.
-On September 20, 2007 they applied to become a more powerful class B station broadcasting with 30,000 watts of effective radiated power from a directional antenna 230 meters in height above average terrain.
-The proposed new pattern will protect Puerto Rico from interference by this station's broadcast signal.
-A construction permit authorizing these changes was granted by the FCC on October 14, 2008, and is set to expire on October 14, 2011, if the upgrade is not completed.
+WMNG is currently a class A station broadcasting with 15,000 watts of effective radiated power in a non-directional pattern from an antenna 213 meters above the average terrain.

+The station originally broadcast with 6,000 watts of effective radiated power.
+On September 20, 2007 they had applied to become a more powerful class B station broadcasting with 30,000 watts of effective radiated power from a directional antenna 230 meters in height above average terrain.
+The proposed pattern would protect Puerto Rico from interference by this station's broadcast signal.
+A construction permit authorizing these changes was granted by the FCC on October 14, 2008.

+By late 2011, the facility was broadcasting at 15,000 watts omnidirectional, instead of the applied-for power, as a compromise to ensure high signal performance, but to not interfere with Puerto Rican signals.